Capture of Malacca (1511): The fortress

 Contrary to Sultan Mahmud Shah's hopes, Albuquerque did not intend to just sack the city, but to hold it permanently.
 He ordered the construction of a fortress close to the shoreline, which became known as A Famosa, due to its unusually tall keep, over 18 m high.
 Stone was brought in by ships as there wasn't enough in the city for its completion.
 It had a garrison of 500 men, 200 of which were dedicated serve aboard the 10 ships left behind as the fortress' service fleet.
 After the conquest, the Portuguese found a sepulcher (rock-cut tomb) below the ground and used stone from it to build the fortress.
 Additional stones were sourced from the walls and foundation of the city's mosque.

+Albuquerque suggested that the names of all who played a leading part in the action should be engraved in a memorial stone over the gate, but the selection of the names turned out to be a source of bitter argument.
+In the end, Albuquerque had the stone set back to front and inscribed with the words Lapidem quem reprobaverunt edificantes or "the stone which the builders rejected".